FazpyDev/ProjFetch/README.md

 # Plugin Arguments

-Plugins can define arguments in:
+As earlier above, Plugins can define arguments in:

 ```text
 TemplatePluginConfig.json